FaoTom/All_my_Projects/README.md

 This first part focused on programming FPGAs.
 The final project consists on the development of a FIR filter in VHDL.

 ### modB
 In the second half instead, three professors presented us the state-of-the-art of big data analysis.
+We worked with Apache Spark, Apache Kafka

 ---

 ## Neural Networks and Deep Learning 🧠